Depreciation – The Deduction that Keeps on Giving

 Depreciation or Write-off Decisions

 Depreciation is a whole different ballgame.
-Check with your tax advisor or CPA before deciding how to treat major equipment, machinery, vehicle, or real estate purchase deductions for taxes.
+Check with your tax advisor or accountant before deciding how to treat major equipment, machinery, vehicle, or real estate purchase deductions for taxes.
 You can use the IRS Section 179 deduction for some things, writing the entire cost off in the year of the purchase.
 However, if you are in a lower income/profit year and expect a better year or years in the future, you may want to depreciate the item to get deductions in those higher income yearsi.

 Building Purchase Example